downshiftorg/prophoto-test-drive/README.md

 # ProPhoto Theme Test-Drive Plugin

+**NOTE: Although the directions below are directed towards P5 users, this plugin works with any other theme, including P4.**

 Because ProPhoto 6 is such a radical departure from version 5, the transition process between the two versions is not as seamless as in prior upgrades.
 ProPhoto 6 is not able to import your existing ProPhoto 5 design, so *there will be some time required on your part to re-design and re-brand your website.*

 Because of this, we've created this plugin which allows you to keep ProPhoto 5 active *(showing it to all your site's visitors)* while you *(just logged-in admins)* see and use and customize ProPhoto 6.